nt246/NTRES6940-data-science/analysis/lesson1-rstudio.md

 Most of today's lesson has been borrowed (with permission) from the [Ocean Health Index Data Science Training](http://ohi-science.org/data-science-training/)

-Other useful resources to check out include:
+Other useful resources to check out include the following:

    - [Jenny Bryan's STAT545 Chapter 2 R basics and workflows](https://stat545.com/r-basics.html)
    - [R Swirl interactive lessons](https://swirlstats.com/)